 Future Food & Cultured Meat Podcast

-Lavanya Anandan, head of our Cultured Meat Innovation Field, talks about her love for cellular agriculture, how we accelerate the field, and why alternative proteins will revolutionize the way we eat.
+Lavanya Anandan, former head of our Cultured Meat Innovation Field, talks about her love for cellular agriculture, how we accelerate the field, and why alternative proteins will revolutionize the way we eat.

 Tune in for our “Future Talk" Podcast